hustcer/nushell.github.io/commands/docs/banner.md

 ## Flags

- -  `--short`: Only show startup time
+ -  `--short`: Only show the startup time
+ -  `--no-startup-time`: Show the welcome message without the startup time